Vladkryvoruchko/PSPNet-Keras-tensorflow/README.md

 ## Important

-This repo is forked from [Vladkryvoruchko/PSPNet-Keras-tensorflow](https://github.com/Vladkryvoruchko/PSPNet-Keras-tensorflow) and repaired some issues.
-But the result is not as well as expected.
+Was repaired some issues.
+But the result is not as well as expected compared to pycaffe code of PSPNet.
 Here is an example of current code:
 ![Original](test.jpg)
 ![Processed](test_seg.jpg)
 ![Alpha mixed](test_seg_blended.jpg)